MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-B-Regulations-Relating-Public-Welfare/chapter-XXV-Corporation-National-Community-Service/part-2553-The-Retired-Senior-Volunteer-Program/subpart-J-Performance-Measurement/section-2553.102.md

 ##### § 2553.102 What performance measurement information must be part of an application for funding under RSVP? #####

-Link to an amendment published at 89 FR 70545, Aug.
-30, 2024.

-An application to CNCS for funding under RSVP must contain:
+An application to AmeriCorps for funding under RSVP must contain:

 (a) In a year one renewal application: